hippover/palmari/docs/napari.rst

 Do you want to add a drift correction step, or to use a different tracking algorithm ?
 Click on "Edit current pipeline" at the top of the panel, to change the steps.
-See :ref:`here <tif_pipeline>` for more information about the available processing steps.
+See :ref:`here <image_pipeline>` for more information about the available processing steps.

 .. figure:: images/napari_edit_pipeline.png